datacarpentry/spreadsheets-socialsci/episodes/01-format-data.md

 look at the average number of livestock owned, or the average number of each type of livestock, it would be hard to do this using this data setup.
-If instead we put the count of each type of livestock in it's own column, this would make analysis much easier.
+If instead we put the count of each type of livestock in its own column, this would make analysis much easier.
 The rule of thumb, when setting up a datasheet, is that each variable (in this case, each type of livestock) should have its own column, each observation should have its own row, and each cell should contain only a